Hongan-ji

-Hongan-ji (本願寺, Temple of the Primal Vow), also archaically romanized as Hongwanji, is the collective name of the largest school of Jōdo Shinshū Buddhism (which further sub-divides into the Nishi and Higashi branches).
+Hongan-ji (本願寺, Temple of the Primal Vow), also archaically romanized as Hongwan-ji, is the collective name of the largest school of the Jōdo Shinshū branch of Buddhism in Japan, which is subdivided into Nishi (Western) and Higashi (Eastern) branches.
 'Hongan-ji' may also refer to any one of several actual temple buildings associated with the sect.
-Nishi Honganji (西本願寺) and Higashi Honganji (東本願寺) are two major temples in Kyoto.
+Nishi Hongan-ji (西本願寺) and Higashi Hongan-ji (東本願寺) are two major temples in Kyoto.

 Early history

-The Hongan-ji was established as a temple in 1321, on the site of the Ōtani Mausoleum, where Shinran, the founder of the Jōdo Shinshū ("True Pure Land") was buried.
-The mausoleum was attended by Shinran's grandson (through daughter Kakushinni), Kakue.
+Hongan-ji was first established as a Buddhist temple in 1321 on the site of the mausoleum Higashi Otani, where Shinran, the founder of the Jōdo Shinshū school of Pure Land Buddhism was buried.
+Shinran's grandson Kakue, the son of his daughter Kakushinni, attended the mausoleum.
 Kakue's own son, Kakunyo, became the first chief priest of the Hongan-ji and third monshu (spiritual leader), and dedicated it to the worship of Amitābha (Amida).
 The Hongan-ji first gained power and importance in the 15th century, when Rennyo became its eighth monshu.

-However, the Tendai sect based on Mount Hiei saw this expansion as a threat and attacked the Hongan-ji three times with its army of sōhei.
+The Tendai sect of Mount Hiei, saw this expansion as a threat and attacked the Hongan-ji three times with its army of sōhei (warrior monks).
 Rennyo fled to Yoshizaki-gobō, where he established a new temple compound.

-During the Sengoku period, fearing the power of the monks of the Hongan-ji, Oda Nobunaga tried to destroy it.
-For ten years, he laid siege to the Ishiyama Hongan-ji in Osaka, one of the two primary temple fortresses of the sect.
-In 1580, the abbot of the Ishiyama Hongan-ji, Kennyo, surrendered, while his son Kyōnyo refused to surrender, for which he was publicly disowned.
+During the Sengoku period, fearing the power of the Hongan-ji sōhei, Oda Nobunaga attempted to destroy the Hongan-ji and its associated ikkō-ikki (allied armed league).
+For ten years, he laid siege to Ishiyama Hongan-ji in Osaka, one of the two primary temple-fortresses of the sect.
+In 1580, the abbot of Ishiyama, Kōsa, surrendered, although the fortress burnt to the ground.
+His son Kyōnyo refused to surrender, for which he was publicly disowned.
+Osaka Castle began construction on the burnt ruins of the Ishiyama site three years later.

-After the death of Nobunaga in 1582 and the ascent of Toyotomi Hideyoshi, Kennyo was rewarded for his opposition to Shibata Katsuie by being granted land in Kyoto, at the site of modern-day Nishi Hongan-ji (西本願寺, "Western Hongan-ji"; sometimes called the Honpa Hongan-ji 本派本願寺).
+After the death of Nobunaga in 1582 and the ascent of Toyotomi Hideyoshi, Abbot Kōsa was rewarded for his opposition to Shibata Katsuie by being granted land in Kyoto, now the site of the Nishi Hongan-ji, sometimes called the Honpa Hongan-ji (本派本願寺).